Can essential oils help stop coughing fits? If so, what are the best essential oils for cough, sore throat and colds?

 There is.
 But it’s limited.
 Here’s what we know based on small preliminary studies….

-- This review of chamomile says that a study in the European Journal of Pharmacology concludes: inhaling steam with chamomile extract has been helpful in common cold symptoms.
+- This review of chamomile says: inhaling steam with chamomile extract has been helpful in common cold symptoms.

 - Wild oregano oil (carvacrol) relaxes the trachea and bronchi (of guinea pigs), according to this study.

 - Menthol led to a 56% reduction in cough frequency while camphor reduced it by 33% in this research (also on guinea pigs).